ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

   inflating: [Content_Types].xml
 ```

-Then search manually xml documents and will found it in document.xml.
+Then you can search manually XML documents and find the flag in document.xml.
 Which is boring.

 ![xml](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/800af69d-407f-480a-8662-ffaf29ab62de)

-or use strings piped with grep in combination with regex .
+or use strings piped with grep in combination with regex.

 ```
 └─$ strings f0009072.docx word/*.xml | grep -E '>[^<>]+<'